To report absences, please email absences@highfieldhall.derbyshire.sch.uk

 Please book an appointment with the office (tel: 01246 273534)

-You can also email Sally at sbriddon@highfieldhall.derbyshire.sch.uk
+You can also email Anna at annahigham@highfieldhall.derbyshire.sch.uk

 4. How will the school let me know if they have concerns about my child’s learning, special education needs or disability?